 The multilateral environmental agreements use the IUCN Red List to make informed decisions.
-It is used as a guide used to revise international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.
+It guides international treaties such as the Convention on International Trade in Endangered Species and Convention on Migratory Species.

-The IUCN Red List is also used as a data source for the United Nations Sustainable Development Goals.
-They use the list in determining their progress in achieving sustainable development goals.
+The IUCN Red List is also a data source for the United Nations Sustainable Development Goals.
+They use the list to determine their progress in achieving sustainable development goals.

-Another importance of the IUCN Red List is in the assessment of freshwater species.
-The Ramsar convention specifically makes use of this information to select sites for freshwater biodiversity.
+Another importance of the IUCN Red List is in assessing freshwater species.
+The Ramsar convention uses this information to select sites for freshwater biodiversity.

 The Red List is a great reference and an essential source of information for many other conventions and policy platforms.
-Many decisions are made after analyzing the Red List data, and information is reviewed.
+After analyzing the Red List data, many decisions are made, and information is reviewed.
 This is useful in making improved and wiser decisions.

 Influences Resource Allocations

-Many foundations and funding organizations depend heavily on data from the IUCN Red List to guide conservation investments.
-There are many species of animals that are endangered and vulnerable requiring immediate conservation measures.
+Many foundations and funding organizations depend heavily on the IUCN Red List data to guide conservation investments.
+Many species of animals are endangered and vulnerable requiring immediate conservation measures.

 Foundations interested in conservation use the Red List assessments to determine which species they should focus on.

 Organizations such as the Global Environmental Facility use information from the Red List to guide their resource allocations.
-The Red List is an important tool for determining which species of plants or animals to put higher on the conservation list.
+The Red List is essential for determining which species of plants or animals to put higher on the conservation list.

-The IUCN Red List also provides information on which regions have the least population of the species and what should be done to protect them.
+The IUCN Red List also provides information on which regions have minor species populations and what should be done to protect them.

 Guides Conservation Planning